 While we have increased investments from public funds, we have also focused on private funds by providing companies with more incentives to either come and establish their R&D centres in Greece or, in the case of companies that already operate in Greece, to invest even further in R&D.

-One of the most important initiatives that we have pushed forward, which has been active since 1 September 2020, relates to tax incentives.
-We have significantly increased the super-deduction for R&D expenses from 130% to 200% making Greece one of the most attractive countries in Europe for R&D investments.
+One of the most important initiatives that we have pushed forward, which has been active since the 1st of September 2020, relates to tax incentives.
+We have significantly increased the super-deduction for R&D expenses from 130% to 200%, making Greece one of the most attractive countries in Europe for R&D investments.
 And according to the impact assessment that we have performed, we expect that this is an initiative that will significantly increase funding towards research and innovation in the following three years.

 In addition, we have important initiatives focused on technology transfer offices, innovation clusters, and competence centres.
 We also have a very active plan in place for the creation of an innovation district in Athens and an important technological park in Thessaloniki, which we hope will help attract more R&D investments in the country in the following years.